MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEducationConfiguration.md

 ```

 ### Example 3
-In this example, updating parents contact info is enabled by educators across the organization.
+In this example, updating parents contact information is enabled by educators across the organization.

 ```powershell
 Set-CsTeamsEducationConfiguration -UpdateParentInformation Enabled
 ```

 ### Example 4
-In this example, updating parents contact info is disabled by educators across the organization.
+In this example, updating parents contact information is disabled by educators across the organization.

 ```powershell
 Set-CsTeamsEducationConfiguration -UpdateParentInformation Disabled